M-Valentino/M-Valentino.github.io/README.md

 # M-Valentino.github.io
 This professional website was for showcasing my projects and skills back in 2022.
 It was created the traditional way with HTML and CSS files.
 I have since greatly improved my skills and now primarily use React.

+I ocaional use this repo for hosting files.